modflowpy/pymake/docs/getting_started.md

 optional arguments:
   -h, --help            show this help message and exit -fc {ifort,mpiifort,gfortran,ftn,none}
-                        Fortran compiler to use. (default is gfortran) -cc {gcc,clang,clang++,icc,icl,mpiicc,g++,cl,none}
+                        Fortran compiler to use. (default is
+                        gfortran)
+  -cc {gcc,clang,clang++,icc,icl,mpiicc,g++,cl,none}
                         C/C++ compiler to use. (default is gcc) -ar {ia32,ia32_intel64,intel64}, --arch {ia32,ia32_intel64,intel64}
-                        Architecture to use for Intel and Microsoft compilers on Windows. (default is intel64) -mc, --makeclean      Clean temporary object, module, and source files when done. (default is False)
-  -dbl, --double        Force double precision. (default is False) -dbg, --debug         Create debug version. (default is False) -e, --expedite        Only compile out of date source files.
-Clean must not
+                        Architecture to use for Intel and Microsoft compilers on Windows. (default is intel64) -mc, --makeclean      Clean temporary object, module, and source files when done. (default is False) -dbl, --double        Force double precision. (default is False) -dbg, --debug         Create debug version. (default is False) -e, --expedite        Only compile out of date source files.
+Clean must not have been used on previous build.
-                        have been used on previous build. (default is False) -dr, --dryrun         Do not actually compile.
-Files will be deleted, if --makeclean is used.
-Does not work yet for ifort.
                         (default is False)
+  -dr, --dryrun         Do not actually compile.
+Files will be
-  -sd, --subdirs        Include source files in srcdir subdirectories.
-                        (default is None)
-  -ff FFLAGS, --fflags FFLAGS
+                        deleted, if --makeclean is used.
+Does not work yet for ifort. (default is False) -sd, --subdirs        Include source files in srcdir subdirectories. (default is None) -ff FFLAGS, --fflags FFLAGS
                         Additional Fortran compiler flags.
-Fortran compiler
+Fortran
-                        flags should be enclosed in quotes and start with a blank space or separated from the name (-ff or --fflags) with a equal sign (-ff='-O3'). (default is None)
-  -cf CFLAGS, --cflags CFLAGS
+                        compiler flags should be enclosed in quotes and start with a blank space or separated from the name (-ff or --fflags) with a equal sign (-ff='-O3'). (default is None) -cf CFLAGS, --cflags CFLAGS
                         Additional C/C++ compiler flags.
+C/C++
-C/C++ compiler flags should be enclosed in quotes and start with a blank space or separated from the name (-cf or --cflags) with a equal sign (-cf='-O3'). (default is None) -sl {-lc,-lm}, --syslibs {-lc,-lm}
+                        compiler flags should be enclosed in quotes and start with a blank space or separated from the name (-cf or --cflags) with a equal sign (-cf='-O3'). (default is None) -sl {-lc,-lm}, --syslibs {-lc,-lm}
                         Linker system libraries.
+Linker libraries
-Linker libraries should be enclosed in quotes and start with a blank space or separated from the name (-sl or --syslibs) with a equal sign (-sl='-libgcc'). (default is None) -mf, --makefile       Create a GNU make makefile. (default is False) -md, --makefile-dir   GNU make makefile directory. (default is '.')
+                        should be enclosed in quotes and start with a blank space or separated from the name (-sl or --syslibs) with a equal sign
+                        (-sl='-libgcc'). (default is None) -mf, --makefile       Create a GNU make makefile. (default is False)
+  -md, --makefile-dir   GNU make makefile directory. (default is '.')
   -cs COMMONSRC, --commonsrc COMMONSRC
-                        Additional directory with common source files.
+                        Additional directory with common source
-                        (default is None)
+                        files. (default is None)
   -ef EXTRAFILES, --extrafiles EXTRAFILES
-                        List of extra source files to include in the compilation. extrafiles can be either a list of files or the name of a text file that contains a list of files. (default is None)
-  -exf EXCLUDEFILES, --excludefiles EXCLUDEFILES
+                        List of extra source files to include in the compilation. extrafiles can be either a list of files or the name of a text file that contains a list of files. (default is None) -exf EXCLUDEFILES, --excludefiles EXCLUDEFILES
-                        List of extra source files to exclude from the compilation. excludefiles can be either a list of files or the name of a text file that contains a list of files. (default is None) -so, --sharedobject   Create shared object or dll on Windows. (default is False)
+                        List of extra source files to exclude from the compilation. excludefiles can be either a list of files or the name of a text file that contains a list of files. (default is None) -so, --sharedobject   Create shared object or dll on Windows.
+                        (default is False)
   -ad APPDIR, --appdir APPDIR
                         Target path that overides path defined target path (default is None)
-  -v, --verbose         Verbose output to terminal. (default is False) --keep                Keep existing executable. (default is False) --zip ZIP             Zip built executable. (default is False) --inplace             Source files in srcdir are used directly. (default is
+  -v, --verbose         Verbose output to terminal. (default is
                         False)
+  --keep                Keep existing executable. (default is False) --zip ZIP             Zip built executable. (default is False) --inplace             Source files in srcdir are used directly.
+                        (default is False)
-  --networkx            Use networkx package to build Directed Acyclic Graph
+  --networkx            Use networkx package to build Directed
-                        use to determine the order source files are compiled in. (default is False)
+                        Acyclic Graph use to determine the order source files are compiled in. (default is False)
-  --mb, --meson-build   Use meson to build executable. (default is False) -mbd, --mesonbuild-dir
+  --mb, --meson-build   Use meson to build executable. (default is
+                        False)
+  -mbd, --mesonbuild-dir
                         meson directory. (default is '.')

 Note that the source directory should not contain any bad or duplicate source files as all source files in the source directory, the common source file directory (srcdir2), and the extra files (extrafiles) will be built and linked.
 Files can be excluded by using the excludefiles command line switch.

 Examples:

-Compile MODFLOW 6 from the root directory containing the the source files in subdirectories in the src/ subdirectory:
+Compile MODFLOW 6 from the root directory containing the source files in subdirectories in the src/ subdirectory:

 $ mfpymake src/ mf6 --subdirs

-Compile MODFLOW 6 in the bin subdirectory using the Intel Fortran compiler from the root directory containing the source filesin subdirectories in the the src/
+Compile MODFLOW 6 in the bin subdirectory using the Intel Fortran compiler from the root directory containing the source files in subdirectories in the the src/ subdirectory:
-subdirectory:

 $ mfpymake src/ mf6 --subdirs -fc ifort --appdir bin
 ```